sgoldenlab/simba/docs/third_party_annot.md

 ## IMPORTING ETHOVISION ANNOTATIONS

 1. To import Ethovison annotations, begin by clicking the appropriate button.
 A file browser window will pop open, asking you to choose the folder that contains your annotation files.
 If you are importing **ETHOVISON** annotations, SimBA expects a folder containing files with the file-endings `.xlxs` and `.xls`.
-For an example layout of **ETHOVISON** annotations that SimBA expects, click [HERE].
+For an example layout of **ETHOVISON** annotations that SimBA expects, click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/ethovision_example.xlsx).
 If your files look (i) different from these files, and (ii) you are having trouble appending BORIS annotations in SimBA, please reach out to us on [Gitter] or open a [GitHub issue] report.

 2. Click `Select` for the folder that contains your annotation.
 You can follow the progress in the main SimBA terminal window.